-■ E4: Church End Industrial Estate, Rosemary Lane - this is an existing employment site that it is important is protected for employment uses, therefore we consider it should be de-allocated but be included as a protected industrial site, as set out in J/PB: Protecting existing business space.

-■ E5: 1 and 7-11 Hills Road - the redevelopment of this site is not considered to be deliverable and therefore the Greater Cambridge Employment Land and Economic Development Evidence Study (November 2020) recommends that it is de-allocated.
+- E4: Church End Industrial Estate, Rosemary Lane this is an existing employment site that is important to protect for employment uses, therefore we consider it should be de-allocated but be included as a protected industrial site, as set out in J/PB: Protecting existing business space. - E5: 1 and 7-11 Hills Road the redevelopment of this site is not considered to be deliverable and therefore the Greater Cambridge Employment Land and Economic Development Evidence Study (November 2020) recommends that it is de-allocated.